 Anthony Ducosin has been a member of the Environmental Adventure Center at UW – Eau Claire for over 3 years.
 He started off as a ropes course facilitator, and has since become a certified climbing wall instructor and outdoor climbing guide through the Professional Climbing Instructors Association (PCIA).
 Anthony is an Environmental Geography major in his senior year, and is originally from Maple Grove, Minnesota.
 He has been hooked on climbing ever since his first outdoor climb, which happened to be on ice, in Sandstone, MN.
 His rock and ice climbing endeavors have taken him from all the way down in Horseshoe Canyon Ranch, Arkansas up to Nipigon, Ontario.
 Some of his favorite local places to climb are Shovel Point, Palisade Head, Devil’s Lake, Necidah, Willow River, and Casket Quarry.
 Anthony continues to grow as a climber and as a guide.
 One of his passions is introducing new people of all ages and abilities to the “sport” of climbing who might not have thought they were capable of such an activity.

-Jake Brunnquell started his climbing instruction as the Student Manager for the Environmental Adventure Center at the University of Wisconsin – Eau Claire.
+Jake Brunnquell started his climbing instruction as the Student Manager for the Environmental Adventure Center at the University of Wisconsin – Eau Claire, and is currently the Outdoor Recreation Coordinator at University of Wisconsin – River Falls.
 He has guided numerous climbing trips to Devils Lake State Park in Baraboo WI, Barn Bluff in Red Wing MN, the North shore of MN, Horseshoe Canyon Ranch in Arkansas, Red Rocks Nevada and Eldorado Canyon in Colorado.
-While guiding these trips, he has gained valuable experiences as an instructor and is currently certified by the Professional Climbing Instructor Association as a Single Pitch Climbing Instructor.
+While guiding these trips, he has gained valuable experiences as a guide and instructor and is currently certified by the Professional Climbing Instructor Association as a Single Pitch Climbing Instructor.
 Jake is passionate about getting others into the outdoors and introducing them to the sport of rock climbing.
-Jake earned his Bachelor Degree in Human Performance from the University of Wisconsin - Eau Claire and is currently residing in his hometown of Fredonia WI,
+When he isn’t climbing or working, Jake enjoys exercising, playing the violin, and riding his motorcycle.
+Jake earned his Bachelor Degree in Human Performance from the University of Wisconsin - Eau Claire and is currently preparing to enroll in a Masters of Business Administration Program at University of Wisconsin – River Falls.